termsurfback/chew.tree/readme.md

 ## Overview

-The `mesh.note` project aims to be an advanced compiler for Link Text, as part of the BaseNote ecosystem.
+The `mesh.note` project aims to be an advanced compiler for NoteText, as part of the BaseNote ecosystem.
 It will just be a library which takes as input paths to files and outputs compiled data structures, and ultimately should be able to write out JavaScript, Swift, Rust, and Kotlin.